 An RRS (really right stuff) TFA-01 attached to a Sony RX100 point and shoot.

 Below, a D780 and classic zoom Nikkor 80-200 AIS lens attached to an RRS TFA-01 pocket tripod.
 The RRS pocket pod can hold 6.8kg (15lbs) of weight.
-I've been using the same RRS pod since 2013 for videos and time-lapse with cell phones.
+I've been using the same RRS pod since 2013 for videos and time-lapse.
 The newer RRS TEA-01 version can be purchased at B&H

-I enjoy using reliable photo gear.
-It maybe old, heavy, or outdated to other's out there who are "must have addicts" of the latest released camera bodies and lenses.
-I also used to be like that, but my camera gear stuff for the past 8+ years are still doing a fine job capturing images of wildlife, street portraits and night shots.
-Back in 2019, I even won 1st prize in an open global photo competition with a submitted street portrait that was captured with the below Nikkor 800 5.6 AIS lens and D3 body.
-That's a 36+ year old lens and 15+ year old 12MP body in 2022.
+I enjoy using reliable photo gear lasting for years.
+For some, it maybe to old, heavy and outdated.
+The "must have newer" of the latest released camera bodies and lenses, is an addiction.
+I also used to be like that. my camera gear stuff for the past decade are still doing a fine job capturing images of wildlife, street portraits and night shots.
+Just to prove a point, I won 1st prize in an open global photo competition with a street portrait captured with the below dinosaur Nikkor 800 5.6 AIS prime and D3 DSLR body.
+That's a 40+ year old lens and 2007 12MP body.
 My must have "new" mindset went out the door with lenses.
-Although the D780 is Nikon's latest full frame DSLR which I do use, the D3/S and even the D800 still captures excellent shots with the right lenses.
+Although the D780 is Nikon's latest full frame DSLR, which I did use, the D3/S and even the D800 capture excellent still shots using the right lenses.
 Below, an early version RRS TFA-01 mini pod holding 7kgs (15.4 lbs) of weight.

 Above, if you can design something better, then make it - Really Right Stuff TFA-01 mini pod holding 7Kg.
 Off course, this image is only to show the strength of this little mini pod.
 The TFA-01 is used with point and shoots, and smart phone time-lapse captures.

 Classic snaps with an F2AS and Nikkor 50-300 f/4.5 ED AIS.
 The two F2AS bodies, lenses and Manfroto 190 tripod completed overland mileage throughout South America, north and south east Asia and Europe.
 Center image, D700 and Nikkor 400 f/3.5 AIS mounted to a Manfrotto Wimberley head tripod combo.
 Top right, AFS Nikon 600 f/4 version one, the heaviest lens I've ever owned weighing in at 6kg mounted to a D700 on a carbon Manfrotto Wimberley combo.
 Did I have any issues with any of the above photo gear?
 Zero, none, nada, everything worked and functioned as it should.
-Although, the AFS Nikon 600 f/4 did receive a full service by Nikon in Tokyo in 2012.
-The lens had early signs of fungus on internal optics originating from South America.
+The AFS Nikon 600 F4 did receive a full service by Nikon in Tokyo.
+The lens showed early signs of fungus on internal optics, originating from a previous overland journey through South America.

-Grabbing snap captures of any moving subject using tripods gives better results with most shots 100% in focus.
-Solo overland travel transiting through continents is a mission in itself with the amount of baggage one has to lug around.
-Personally, my tripod gear are the first items packed and ready for any travel.
-In the past before constantly using tripods, many images taken of moving subjects were often soft or out of focus.
-Tripods work, they do what they're designed for.
+Grabbing still captures of any moving subject using tripods gives better results with most shots 100% in focus.
+Overland travel transiting through continents, is a mission in itself with any amount of baggage one has to lug around.
+Personally, my tripod gear are the first items packed and ready for any travel journey.
+Good quality made tripods do what they're designed for year in year out with little to no issues.

-Offshore location snap, camo clothing and leopard lens coat camouflage on a random photo shoot - image by Brain de Riancho.
+Camo clothing, leopard lens coat camouflage, image by Brain de Riancho.
 Are lens coats worth their value?
-Let's just say this Nikon AFS 200-400 f/4G VRII lens still looks as new since first purchasing the lens in 2011.
+Let's just say this Nikon AFS 200-400 f/4G VRII lens still looks as new, since first purchasing the lens in 2011.
 Not all lenses require lens coat protection, but those who want to keep their photo gear scratch free use them.

 An additional Wimberley perpendicular M-8 plate is required when attaching cameras directly on WH-200 Gimbal heads.
 Camera bodies also require arca L brackets, like an RRS or Kirk.
 Location snaps of the Wimberley WH-200 head P-5 plate combo.